DMacMakes/dmdocs/content/en/torrens/aac202/week1/index.md

 ## Homework

 Pick a different Madball (the real foam ball, not a 2D  drawing from their site) and sculpt it as faithfully as you can in 2 hours.
 Do starting from the base sphere provided in `Trying_Out_Brushes.zpr`.
-If you already overwrote that file working on the class Madball, get a fresh copy from [aac202_zbrush_resources.zip](aac202_zbrush_resources.zip).
+If you already overwrote that file working on the class Madball, download it again for a fresh copy.
 Use brushes like the standard, dam standard, pinch, inflate, move, hpolish and smooth to reproduce the  clean surfaces and creases.

 {{< alert title="Deliverables and Submission" color= "primary" >}}

-<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://laureate-au.blackboard.com/webapps/discussionboard/do/message?action=list_messages&course_id=_102604_1&nav=discussion_board_entry&conf_id=_201885_1&forum_id=_968741_1&message_id=_2511010_1" target="_blank">ULTIMO Madball Homework Submission<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

 <a class="btn btn-lg btn-primary mr-3 mb-4" href="https://laureate-au.blackboard.com/webapps/discussionboard/do/message?action=list_messages&course_id=_102086_1&nav=discussion_board_entry&conf_id=_201367_1&forum_id=_968726_1&message_id=_2511002_1" target="_blank">ONLINE Madball Homework Submission<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>